nanos/FediFetcher/README.md

 ## Acknowledgments

-This script is mostly taken from [Abhinav Sarkar](https://notes.abhinavsarkar.net/2023/mastodon-context), with just some additions and alterations.
+The original inspiration of this script, as well as parts of its implementation are taken from [Abhinav Sarkar](https://notes.abhinavsarkar.net/2023/mastodon-context).
 Thank you Abhinav!